(Photo by Antonina, a fantastic London contemporary portrait photographer)

 In November 2008, I got my very first Google Adsense cheque, for a whopping $100 or so.
 Nowadays, most of my advertising income is from people who pay to have a link or banner ad up on my site.

-I don’t run much advertising here on Aliventures, and I try to keep it fairly unobtrusive: there are currently three ads in the sidebar.
+I don’t run much advertising here on Aliventures, and I try to keep it unobtrusive.
 Most of my advertising revenue is from a couple of dormant blogs: The Office Diet and Alpha Student.
-I wrote a lot of content for those sites a couple of years ago, and I’m reaping the benefits every month!
+I wrote a lot of content for those sites five+ years ago, and I’m reaping the benefits every month.

 How much do ads make?